-There are a number of reasons why people would use alternative, natural or traditional fertility treatments instead of (or alongside) modern medical science based treatment modalities.
+There are a number of reasons why people would use alternative, natural, complementary, or traditional fertility treatments instead of (or alongside) modern medical science based treatment modalities.
 Below we take a look at some of the possible motives.

-Modern Medicine has the tendency to focus on the symptoms of an illness only and trying to solve or bypass those symptoms.
-This approach may suppress symptoms, but in some cases the root cause of an illness is not treated, which either brings back the illness or creates all kinds of unwanted side effects i.e. new illnesses or discomforts.
+Contemporary medicine has the tendency to focus only on the symptoms of an illness, while trying to solve or bypass those symptoms.
+This approach may indeed suppress symptoms, but in some cases the root cause of an illness is not treated, which either brings the illness back or creates all kinds of unwanted side effects i.e. new illnesses or discomforts.

 Another reason is the apparent rise of using traditional fertility treatments alongside modern fertility treatments.
 There is a growing number of modern fertility clinics and centers that advice to prepare body and mind before taking certain treatments like IVF or IUI, by first using or engaging in, for instance, acupuncture, massage, a change of lifestyle, and exercise, and such, to increase the chances on pregnancy and/or successful childbirth.